 The Vatroslav Lisinski Concert Hall has always enjoyed close ties to the Croatian Composers' Society, the Croatian Society of Musical Arts and the Music Academy of Zagreb, resulting in a variety of programs over the years, including Jazz (Lisinski Jazz Series & the Croatian Composers' Society, International Jazz Review and Spring Jazz Review), contemporary compositions (Music Biennale Zagreb) and promising young Croatian musicians (Young Performers at Lisinski Series & the Croatian Society of Musical Arts and the Music Academy Presents).
 The Vatroslav Lisinski Concert Hall is also the home of the Zagreb Philharmonic Orchestra and the Croatian Radio & Television Symphony Orchestra.

-Besides the leading international names in classical music, Lisinski has also hosted performances by some of the biggest names in pop and jazz (Tina Turner, Nick Cave, Ella Fitzgerald, Sting, Cesaria Evora, the Platters, Dizzy Gillespie, Sarah Vaughan, Julliette Gréco, Chick Corea, Charles Aznavour, Omara Portuondo, Misia, Paco de Lucia etc.).
+Besides the leading international names in classical music, Lisinski has also hosted performances by some of the biggest names in pop and jazz (Tina Turner, Nick Cave, Ella Fitzgerald, Sting, Cesaria Evora, the Platters, Dizzy Gillespie, Sarah Vaughan, Julliette Gréco, Chick Corea, Charles Aznavour, Omara Portuondo, Misia, Paco de Lucia, Diana Krall etc.).
 Keeping pace with contemporary music and avant-garde trends, Lisinski has been chosen by numerous artists as the place to present their newest works, especially during the Music Biennale Zagreb (Igor Stravinski, Krysztof Penderecki, Pierre Boulez, John Cage, Witold Lutoslawski, Mauricio Kagel, Luciano Berio etc.).
 The exceptional quality and variety of the performances at Lisinski represent a major contribution to the promotion of Croatian music and culture in the world.

 This was recognized in the year 2007 when the Croatian Society of Musical Artists presented the Milka Trnina Award to the Lisinski Program Department.